Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Results

-\paragraph{Robustness to model-size reduction} While the full-size InstA-SSF18 model leads to the best RD performance in the low-latency setting, the smaller InstA-SSF5 models hold their own.
-Despite the 72\% reduction in decoder complexity, Insta-SSF5 outperforms most neural baselines and the ffmpeg codecs, and achieves a performance close to that of InstA-SSF18.
+While the full-size InstA-SSF18 model leads to the best RD performance in the P-frame setting, the smaller InstA-SSF5 models hold their own.
+Despite the 70\,\% reduction in decoder complexity, Insta-SSF5 outperforms most neural baselines and the ffmpeg codecs, and achieves a performance close to that of InstA-SSF18.
 In comparison, the gap between the SSF5 and SSF18 baselines is larger.
 This provides evidence for the hypothesis that instance-adaptive finetuning reduces the capacity requirements on neural compression models.

 To further investigate how the performance of our method depends on decoder complexity, we train two additional models, SSF3 and SSF8, as summarized in Tbl.~\ref{tab:model_architecture_summary}.
 The results are in line with the trends already shown.
 While the performance of the global models degrades quickly when reducing the model size, instance-adaptive finetuning can compensate for the reduced capacity and offers more ``bang for the buck'' in terms of (decoding-side) model complexity.
 For detailed results we refer the readers to Appendix~\ref{app:ablations}.